javascript-tutorial/en.javascript.info/5-regular-expressions/08-regexp-greedy-and-lazy/article.md

 It is just different.
 There are times when we need one or another.

-Let's see one more example where lazy quantifiers fail and this variant works right.
+**Let's see an example where lazy quantifiers fail and this variant works right.**

 For instance, we want to find links of the form `<a href="..." class="doc">`, with any `href`.